Voice user interface: Speech recognition in cars

-As car technology improves, more features will be added to cars and these features will most likely distract a driver.
+As car technology improves, more features will be added to cars and these features could potentially distract a driver.
 Voice commands for cars, according to CNET, should allow a driver to issue commands and not be distracted.
 CNET stated that Nuance was suggesting that in the future they would create a software that resembled Siri, but for cars.
 Most speech recognition software on the market in 2011 had only about 50 to 60 voice commands, but Ford Sync had 10,000.
 However, CNET suggested that even 10,000 voice commands was not sufficient given the complexity and the variety of tasks a user may want to do while driving.
 Voice command for cars is different from voice command for mobile phones and for computers because a driver may use the feature to look for nearby restaurants, look for gas, driving directions, road conditions, and the location of the nearest hotel.
 Currently, technology allows a driver to issue voice commands on both a portable GPS like a Garmin and a car manufacturer navigation system.

 List of Voice Command Systems Provided By Motor Manufacturers: